davidpetter/security-architecture/README.md

 Design
 * Use DNSsec for authenticating DNS records
+* Consider HA over failiver
-* OverConsider haHave failover and zoning
+* Have zoning and multiple topologies

 ## TLS
 TLS is a protocol for channel security.